 Unlike Herculaneum, which was buried and forgotten, Pompeii had visitors.
 The city wasn’t completely buried so robbers took many of the valuables they could access, like marble statues and other artwork.

 Excavations at Pompeii officially began in 1748.
 Unfortunately, many of the early excavations destroyed sections of the ancient city.
 More recent archaeological digs focus on maintaining the integrity of the city.

 Close to two-thirds of the city has now been excavated.
 Included in the excavations are many of the public areas and buildings like the Forum, amphitheater, temples, baths, and more.
-And there are many different private homes and shops ranging from modest to the very wealthiest of the day which has been excavated.
+There are many different private homes and shops, ranging from modest to the very wealthiest of the day, which have been excavated.